• Home

 Perhaps she may be healed.
 (Jeremiah 51:7-8)

 John borrows language from Jeremiah 25:15-29 regarding the cup of wrath.
 This cup of wrath and indignation is the same cup that Jesus drank to the dregs.
-The good news is, Jesus took the cup I deserve, my cup of indignation and wrath and He drank it for me.
+The good news is Jesus took the cup I deserve, my cup of indignation and wrath, and He drank it for me.
 He took my punishment and removed my sin and guilt.
-Those marked for the beast will drink of the cup for themselves since they reject Jesus.
+Those marked for the beast will drink the cup for themselves since they reject Jesus.

-This punishment is an ongoing, eternal punishment.
-Those that see God as a giant killjoy; like a grumpy old man that won't let his kids have fun, seem to think Hell is going to be an eternal Saturday night kegger where the fun never ends; sex, drugs and rock & roll.
-That's not what hell is though.
+This punishment will be ongoing and eternal.
+Those who see God as a giant killjoy, like a grumpy old man who won't let his kids have fun, seem to think Hell is going to be an eternal Saturday night kegger where the fun never ends: sex, drugs, and rock & roll.
+That's not what hell is, though.
 It is eternal torment.
-There is no rest, no break and no hope of it ever ending.
+There is no rest, no break, and no hope of it ever ending.
 God will be present, as will the angels, forever and ever, without end.

-It is our nature from the beginning to think we can have all the blessings of God and still rule our life our way.
-Adam & Eve thought they could walk in the garden and rebel against God's one rule.
-They lost paradise, however God still cared for them.
+It has been our nature from the beginning to think we can have all God's blessings and still rule our lives our way.
+Adam and Eve thought they could walk in the garden and rebel against God’s one rule.
+They lost paradise, but God still cared for them.

 There are many people out there gambling with their eternity, hoping beyond any reason that God won't really punish anyone.
-They bank on the fact that someone once told them "God is Love" and they deduce a loving God won't send anyone to hell and they go on living their live as they see fit.
-God is love but God is also Just.
-By His very nature He must punish sin.
+They bank on the fact that someone once told them "God is Love," and they deduce a loving God won't send anyone to hell, and they go on living their lives as they see fit.
+God is love, but God is also just.
+By His very nature, He must punish sin.
 That's why our loving God made a way for us.
 He calls all men to Jesus.
 But many suppress that truth in unrighteousness.

-John uses the same phrase he used in 13:10.
-The patience of the saints is the perseverance during the pursuit of Christ with our feet planted in a fallen and dark world.
+John uses the same phrase in 13:10 when it speaks of the coming judgment.
+The patience of the saints is perseverance in the pursuit of Christ with our feet planted in a fallen and dark world.

 • The Anti-Christ will appear to be in power, but he's not.